trixi-framework/Trixi.jl/docs/src/time_integration.md

   - `PairedExplicitRK2(num_stages, tspan, eig_vals::Vector{ComplexF64})` constructs a `num_stages`-stage using the optimization approach by Ketcheson and Ahmadia for the (reduced) spectrum `eig_vals`.
   The use-case for this constructor would be a large system, for which the computation of all eigenvalues is infeasible.

-#### Automatic computation of stable CFL Number
+#### Automatic computation of a stable CFL Number

 In the previous tutorial the CFL number was set manually to $2.5$.
-To avoid this trial-and error process, instantiations of `AbstractPairedExplicitRK` methods can automatically compute the stable CFL number for a given simulation setup using the [`Trixi.calculate_cfl`](@ref) function.
+To avoid the manual trial-and-error process behind this, instantiations of `AbstractPairedExplicitRK` methods can automatically compute the stable CFL number for a given simulation setup using the [`Trixi.calculate_cfl`](@ref) function.
 When constructing the time integrator from a semidiscretization `semi`,
 ```@example PERK-example-1
 # Construct third-order paired-explicit Runge-Kutta method with 8 stages for given simulation setup.